No problem comes without a solution, so do the skin concerns!

 If you notice any irritation or other unpleasant symptoms after accidentally applying high doses of niacinamide, stop using the product and consult your dermatologist.

-While niacinamide is a great nutrient with an impressive number of benefits, it won't take care of all of your skin problems.
+While niacinamide serum has impressive number of benefits, it won't take care of all of your skin problems.
 In fact, it works best when used in combination with other ingredients .
 For example:

-- Retinol – when used in combination with retinol, both ingredients achieve faster and better results.
+- Retinol – Niacinamide with retinol works to combat skin ageing in a very efficient manner.
 As a bonus, niacinamide's calming ability eliminates some of the retinol's side effects.

 - Hyaluronic acid - together they act great to improve the hydration of your skin.